- Safiu Kehinde

 While other aspirants who were disqualified just as Omisore showed up for the meeting held at the Presidential Villa, Omisore was conspicuously absent.

-At the meeting were Bola Oyebanji and Mulikat Adeola who were cleared by the party’s screening panel to contest.
+At the meeting were Bola Oyebanji and Mulikat Abiola Jimoh who were cleared by the party’s screening panel to contest.

 At the meeting also were others like former Deputy Governor, Gboyega Alabi, former Senator Representing Osun East Jide Omoworare, former Senator representing Osun West, Mudasiru Hussain, a senior advocate of Nigeria, Kunle Adegoke, a lawyer Dotun Babayemi, and an Insurance magnate Chief Akin Ogunbiyi.

-Also in attendance at the peace meeting was the Secretary to the Government of the Federation George Akume.
+Also in attendance at the peace meeting was the Secretary to the Government of the Federation George Akume and the National Chairman of the APC, Professor Nentawe Yilwatda; Chairman of the Progressive Governors, Hope Uzodimma.

 A source at the Villa confirmed to the NPO Reports on Wednesday that Omisore was absent.
 The reason for his absence was not made clear as at the time of filing this report.